Quick Overview: Our Top 10 Picks for Budget Cameras

 6. How Much Zoom Do You Require?

 Another important factor to consider after you’ve thought about megapixels and sensor size is the amount of zoom a camera is capable of.
 Earlier 3x zoom was considered a good amount, but today basic point-and-shoot cameras offer a 10x, 20x, and even more amount of zoom.
 Now you might be thinking why zoom is important?
 It is because more zoom is equal to more versatility.
-If you can get a clear image of a subject at a distance using zoom, you’ll be able to get better pictures.
+If you can get a clear image of a subject at a distance using the zoom, you’ll be able to get better pictures.

 DSLRs don’t list any standard zoom factor because you can change the lenses accordingly to get sundry levels of zoom.
-Many DSLRs come with 18 to 55mm lens which is considered as the standard.
+Many DSLRs come with an 18 to 55mm lens which is considered as the standard.
 You can buy telephoto lenses with lengths ranging from 200mm to 300mm and beyond.
-If you feel you will require better zoom features in the future, a best cheap camera with interchangeable lenses will work well for you.
+If you feel you will require better zoom features in the future, the best cheap camera with interchangeable lenses will work well for you.

 If you want to opt for a point-and-shoot camera, ensure that the zoom measurement is optical zoom.
 This is way too different from digital zoom which just enlarges the pixels on your image, thereby resulting in a lower-quality image.
-If you are confused between a camera which offers 10x digital zoom and the other with a 10x optical zoom, the latter one will deliver higher quality images and perform better.
+If you are confused between a camera which offers 10x digital zoom and the other with 10x optical zoom, the latter one will deliver higher quality images and perform better.

 7. Will You Be Making Any Upgrades In The Future?

 How you plan on using your camera will determine if you’ll be engaging in any future upgrades.
-For example, if you want a best inexpensive camera to take on trips with family or friends, record small functions or events, you will not need any upgrading in the future.
+For example, if you want the best inexpensive camera to take on trips with family or friends, record small functions or events, you will not need any upgrading in the future.
 In this case, probably after five or more years, you’ll be happy spending a couple of hundred dollars to buy a new camera.

 On the other hand, if you are interested in pursuing photography as a hobby or professionally, you will need to upgrade your camera from time to time.
 Many beginners now begin with a single lens and a few necessary accessories like a tripod and a camera bag.
 If you are a photography enthusiast, then after a few months or a year or so, you would want to upgrade your camera instead of replacing it.
 Replacing obviously costs more and is unnecessary when you can purchase different lenses, external flash, changeable straps, density filters, etc.

 A bridge camera allows you to change lenses, thus offering more versatility.
-DSLRs and bridge cameras will surely cost more than point-and-shoot cameras, but you will end up saving a lot as you can make future upgrades without having to replace your camera for a new one.
+DSLRs and bridge cameras will surely cost more than point-and-shoot cameras, but you will end up saving a lot as you can make future upgrades without having to replace your camera with a new one.

 8. Manual Controls And The Viewfinder

 Both professionals and photography enthusiasts know the importance of manual camera settings.
 Manual control means you’ll be able to alter your camera settings for exposure, depth of field, shutter speed, etc. This control allows you to get the perfect shot and be satisfied with what you have clicked.
-More costly cameras allow you to change these settings very quick and make operating the camera easier.
+More costly cameras allow you to change these settings very quickly and make operating the camera easier.
 Some cameras allow for manual control but are harder to access.

 A lot of hybrid cameras employ electronic viewfinders to show you what you are aiming at.
 Many models use LCD screens or OLED screens which are thinner.
 Some models offer 2 viewfinders, for example, Sony’s NEX 7, which offers a 3 inch LCD screen as well as a small OLED viewfinder so you feel like you are using a DSLR.
 Some models tilt 180 degrees so that you can turn the camera to click self-portraits.